Pat Ngoho

-Pat Ngoho is an American Artist and Skateboarder from Los Angeles, California.
+Pat Ngoho is an American artist and skateboarder from Los Angeles.
 Ngoho's painting's utilize a self termed style called "Free Abandonment".
 As a skateboarder Ngoho is known for his innovative approach and inventing popular tricks including the Manual Roll.
 He is a co-founder of the Love and Guts Art Collective.

 Artistic development

 As a youth and upcoming skater, Pat spent many hours at the Marina Skatepark.
 It was there where he met Ivan Hosoi father of good friend and fellow skater Christian Hosoi.
-Ivan worked at the skatepark and was a classically trained contemporary artist who studied at the University of California, Berkeley under RB Kitaj, David Hockney and was also an understudy of Sam Francis.
+Ivan worked at the skatepark and was a classically trained contemporary artist who studied at the University of California, Berkeley under R. B. Kitaj, David Hockney and was also an understudy of Sam Francis.
 "It was through Ivan that I began to grasp the immense gravity and emotive capacity of art.
 Ivan had a bluntness and a cold serious simplicity of how he discussed art and other topics.
-We talked about the Impressionist, Expressionism, Modern, Post-Modern, Architecture, The Vietnam War, Manzanar, Charles Bukowski, Zen Archery, Jimi Hendrix, Bruce Lee and so on, for years".
+We talked about the Impressionist, Expressionism, Modern, Post-modern architecture, the Vietnam War, Manzanar, Charles Bukowski, Zen Archery, Jimi Hendrix, Bruce Lee and so on, for years".